Raghav10026/Top10-recommendation-app/README.md

-# top10-recommendation-app
+# Top 5 videos in Different Genres in YouTube.

 Created with CodeSandbox

-Top 10 different social media recommendations: (including must watch, must follow etc.)
-Fun App created for react practice
+Youtube has 5 different genres, and in this react app I updated top 5 watched videos in different genres.

-CHECK out the application from this link: https://top10recommendation.netlify.app/
+CHECK out the application from this link: https://youtubegenres.netlify.app/